-As Helen Moat approaches Istanbul, she remembers her concerns before she set off.
-And realises they never materialised
+As our freewheeling blogger approaches Istanbul, she remembers her concerns before she set off.
+And realises they never materialised...

 It’s a week since we reached the Sea of Marmara – yet we still haven’t arrived in Istanbul.
 We are creeping along the coast at a snail’s pace.
 Why?
 It’s the fault of our ‘reception party’: they’ve told us on no uncertain terms, we are not to enter the city until the 15th of August… when they arrive.

 First, we hunkered down on a coastal campsite near Silivri, but I’m not very good at sitting on a beach, so we’ve been creeping along the coast for the past couple of days, staying in cheap hotels and apartments.
 It’s no bad thing: no one told us the Marmara coast dips and rises steeply without respite.
 Also the heat has returned with a ferocity and we’ve now entered a metropolitan jungle, so thick that it takes Jamie all his time to negotiate the side roads straddling the D100 – too busy and fast for me to brave.

 It’s frustrating and exciting at the same time.
 Istanbul is within spitting distance, yet we are being held back from that final sprint.
 On the other hand it has given me time to reflect.
 I read back my first blog on Freewheeling about my fears for the upcoming trip – and those worries seem somewhat laughable now.
 Hindsight is a wonderful thing.

 There’s a saying: ‘Ninety percent of our worries never happens.’
 This goes for our travel fears too.
 I write this with some reticence – because I know we have a couple of days left before we hit that wonderful city where west meets east, but I’m hoping our good fortune continues.

 So what were those questions and what do I think now?